rick-de-water/Lingo/README.md

 ![](https://github.com/rick-de-water/lingo/workflows/lingo/badge.svg)

-Lingo is an encoding and code page aware string library for C++11 and up.
-It attempts to be a drop in replacement for the standard library strings by mirroring its interface as much as possible, while also adding a bunch of new functionally made possible by knowing what the data inside of the string actually represents.
+Lingo is an encoding aware string library for C++11 and up.
+It tries to be a drop in replacement for the standard library strings by mirroring its interface as much as possible, while also adding new functionally by utilizing the encoding definitions.

 # Some of the features
 * Encoding and code page aware `lingo::string` and `lingo::string_view`, almost fully compatible with `std::string` and `std::string_view`.
 * Null terminator aware `lingo::string_view`.
-* Automatic conversion between `lingo::string`s of different encodings and/or character sets.
+* Automatic conversion between `lingo::string`s of different encodings and code pages.
 * `lingo::encoding::*` for low level encoding and decoding of code points.
 * `lingo::page::*` for additional code point information and conversion between different code pages.
 * `lingo::error::*` for complete control over error handling behaviour.